denis-mludek/kaiju/README.md

 component's initial state is updated immediately.
 - 4) `render()` is called for the first time

-Both `initState` and `render` are called only once when the component first appears.
+Both `initState` and `connect` are called only once when the component first appears.

 ## Update
 - At any point in time, the component will re-render if either is true: